jaqobb-playground/clipboard-indicator/readme.md

 ## Clipboard Indicator
-A clipboard indicator for Windows users.
+A clipboard indicator for Windows users done for learning purposes.